LPP-ERM-KMS/TOMAS/DataAnalysis/README.md

 more features will be added such as:

-- Having a, as accurate as possible, conversion of triple probe implemented
+- Having a conversion of triple probe implemented (as accurate as possible)
 - Having a conversion for interferometer implemented
 - Converting a folder of input data to calibrated output